 In the above picture, the pod has CPU and memory requirements.
 The scheduler goes through 2 phases to identify the best node for the pod.

 In the first phase, the scheduler tries to filter out the nodes that don’t fit the requirement for this pod.
 For example, the nodes that don’t have sufficient CPU and memory resources requested by the pod.
 So the first 2 small nodes are filtered out.

 So we are now left with 2 nodes on which the pod can be placed.
 Now how does the scheduler pick one node from the 2 nodes.
 The Kube Scheduler ranks the nodes to identify the best fit for the pod.
 It uses the priority function to assign a score to the node on a scale of 0 to 10.

-For example, the scheduler calculates the amount of resources that would be free on the node after placing the pod.
+For example, the scheduler calculates the number of resources that would be free on the node after placing the pod.

-In this case the 3rd node would have 2 CPU’s and 4th node have 6 CPU’s free.
-So here 4th node gets better rank compared with 3rd node.
-Now Kube Scheduler will place pod in 4th node.
+In this case, the 3rd node would have 2 CPU’s and the 4th node have 6 CPUs free.
+So here 4th node gets a better rank compared with the 3rd node.
+Now Kube Scheduler will place the pod in 4th node.

-Kube scheduler can be customized.
+We can customize the Kube scheduler.
 You can write your own scheduler as well.